vikingJason/5eVaultMain/content/2. DM Tools/Rewards/the-blessed-of-corellon-mtf.md

 obsidianUIMode: preview
 cssclasses: json5e-reward
 tags:
   - compendium/src/5e/mtf
   - reward/other
+aliases:
-aliases: ["The Blessed of Corellon"]
+  - The Blessed of Corellon
 ---
 # The Blessed of Corellon
 *Other*